A BRIEF HISTORY OF THE MIDDLE BAKKEN PLAY

 At Elm Coulee, the Middle Bakken is a dolomite sandwiched between the Upper and Lower Shales.
 The shales are very rich in organic material, and the oil generated from them expanded from the shales upon reaching thermal maturity, migrating into the Middle Bakken zone.

-The plan involved acquiring about 50,000 acres and then re-entering 10 vertical dry holes, to test the Middle Bakken.
-Failing to re-enter on 3, the remaining 7 fracced vertical wells had mixed results, but it appeared that about 100,000 barrels could be expected, on average, from a vertical well completion.
+Lyco Energy developed a plan to acquire about 50,000 acres and then re-entering 10 vertical dry holes, to test the Middle Bakken zone in the porosity trend identified by Dick Findley.
+Failing to re-enter on 3, the remaining 7 fracced vertical wells had mixed results.
+But, it appeared that about 100,000 barrels could be expected, on average, from a vertical well completion in this trend.
 Oil was only about $15/barrel, so this was not particularly attractive at that time, and certainly did not justify the drilling of new vertical wells.

 The Geology of Unconventional Gas Plays: Michael Lewis, sponsored by the London Geological Society in London on 5 October, 2010